-The Air Force developed a set of specific personnel policies for those Airmen/Guardians who suffered a serious combatrelated injury or illness.
-In order to identify Airmen eligible for these policies, the Air Force Wounded Warrior Program reporting identifiers are:
+The Air Force developed a set of specific personnel policies for those Airmen/Guardians who suffered a serious combat related injury or illness.
+To identify wounded warriors eligible for these policies, the AFW2 reporting identifiers are:

-Reporting Identifier 9W000 (enlisted)/92W0 (officers) Combat Wounded Warrior.
-The initial assignment of this reporting identifier is provided solely for identifying Airmen who have suffered a combat-related illness or injury.
-This reporting identifier will be applied and updated in Military Personnel Data System (MilPDS) initially by Air Force Wounded result of combat.
+RI 9W000 (enlisted)/92W0 (officers) Combat Wounded Warrior.
+The initial assignment of this RI is provided solely for identifying wounded warriors who have suffered a combat-related illness or injury.
+This RI will be applied and updated in Military Personnel Data System (MilPDS) initially by Air Force Wounded result of combat.

-Reporting Identifier 9W200 (enlisted)/92W2 (officers) Combat Wounded Warrior with Exemptions.
-This reporting identifier provides exceptions to some personnel policies (e.g. promotion, evaluation, assignment, and professional military education exemptions, etc.,) for Airmen who sustained very serious combat-related injuries, severely disabling illnesses, or loss of cognitive abilities.
-The reporting identifier does not confer any other combat-related benefit or entitlement.
-Combat Related Reporting Identifier Re-evaluation Requirement.
-Airmen awarded reporting identifier 9W200 /92W2 will be reviewed annually, no later than the anniversary date of the previous medical certification.
+RI 9W200 (enlisted)/92W2 (officers) Combat Wounded Warrior with Exemptions.
+This RI provides exceptions to some personnel policies (e.g., promotion, evaluation, assignment, and professional military education exemptions, etc.,) for wounded warriors who sustained very serious combat-related injuries, severely disabling illnesses, or loss of cognitive abilities.
+The RI does not confer any other combat related benefit or entitlement.
+Combat related RI re-evaluation requirement.
+Wounded warriors awarded reporting identifier 9W200 /92W2 will be reviewed annually, no later than the anniversary date of the previous medical certification.

-A Department of Defense medical authority (primary care manager or mental health provider) must confirm the injury or illness is combat related for award of the 9W200 or 92W2 reporting identifier prior to the Physical Evaluation Board final decision.
-After receiving the confirmation from the medical authority, Air Force Wounded Warrior leadership will make the final decision on award of the reporting identifier.
+A DoD medical authority (primary care manager or mental health provider) must confirm the injury or illness is combat related for award of the 9W200 or 92W2 RI prior to the Physical Evaluation Board final decision.
+After receiving the confirmation from the medical authority, Air Force Wounded Warrior leadership will make the final decision on award of the RI.

-When the Review In Lieu Of (RILO) or medical evaluation process determines to return the wounded warrior to duty, those Airmen previously awarded reporting identifier 9W200/92W2 will change to 9W000/92W0.
-In a return to duty status, combat injured or ill Airmen can be considered for 9W200/92W0 only when they have active medical assignment limitation codes.
+When the Review In Lieu Of (RILO) or medical evaluation process determines to return the wounded warrior to duty, those Airmen or Guardians previously awarded RI 9W200/92W2 will change to 9W000/92W0.
+In a return to duty status, combat injured or ill Airmen can be considered for 9W200/92W2 only when they have active medical assignment limitation codes.